Hypersoby/Hal-Inria-Script/README.md

 <p align="center">
   Elegant, sober and more ergonomic: a new way to browse on HAL Inria.
    <br>
-   Seulement disponible pour le portail <a href="https://inria.hal.science/">HAL Inria</a>
+   Only available for <a href="https://inria.hal.science/">HAL Inria portal</a>
    <br>
-   Attention /!\ Le script ne sont pas compatibles avec les sites de collection, vous devrez alors les désactiver lors de la navigation.
+   Warning /!\ The script is not compatible with collection pages, so you will have to disable it when browsing.
    <br>
   <a href="https://github.com/Hypersoby/Hal-Inria-Scripts/wiki/Notes-de-patch">Patch Note</a>
   ·
-  <a href="mailto:christopher.lallemant@inrie.fr?subject=Mail from our Website">Contactez moi</a>
+  <a href="mailto:christopher.lallemant@inrie.fr?subject=Mail from our Website">Contact me</a>

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Generic badge](https://img.shields.io/badge/Version-1.0-<COLOR>.svg)](https://shields.io/) [![CSS](https://img.shields.io/badge/Language-CSS-red.svg)](https://shields.io/)